 The Ghost Festival is a traditional Chinese Festival which is celebrated by the Chinese in this country and is usually celebrated on the 7th Month of the Chinese calendar (usually around August / September) which is considered the ghost month, where business drop for the Restaurants.
 This is due to the fact that Chinese do not like to leave their house after night falls unless for urgent business as the Spirits may be mischievous and cause trouble or havoc to those who do so.
 This year alone there have been a sprat of Express Bus accidents with multiple death as well as fires during this time.
-On the 14th Day onwards there will be “shows” held at various localities for the entertainment of the ghost, spirits as well as other Night Life as to appease them.

 This shows are usually at temples but not necessary so and there will be various offerings and joss stick burning during the entire time the festival is on at the location.